 If you're interested in talking with me about consulting work, please contact me from this site.
 You can view some snapshots from my portfolio below.
 I've generally focused on helping clients with two key areas: creating bold, visionary long-term plans and the tools to begin implementing them immediately.
 It's been my belief throughout my career that people need both inspiration and an idea of what they can do tomorrow, next week or next month.
 I look forward to hearing from communities that are struggling with challenging problems, and what to do next.

 My primary speaking topic is A New Paradigm for Economic Development, building upon my years of work for developers, cities and leading an economic development agency.
 The talk brings together a variety of topics that are relevant for chambers of commerce, economic developers, municipal leadership and passionate citizens.
 It examines the changes taking place in cities, how to be most effective fiscally and strategically, and challenges audiences on how to measure success.
 If you'd like to schedule this talk, please contact me directly from this site.
-I also speak regularly on four other topic areas, tying into my twenty-five years of work in the planning and development field:
+I also speak regularly on three other topic areas, tying into my years of work in the planning and development field:

 1. The culture change affecting cities.
 What is happening, why it’s happening, and what it means for your city, town or neighborhood.

 2. How our big systems are failing our cities, and how they need to evolve.

 3. Five mindsets for civic leaders for the 21st century